UPDATED SEPTEMBER 2018 TO ADD MORE PLATFORMS

 - Avoid ‘tag a friend’, ‘share with your friends’ and ‘share on your timeline’ if you’re using Facebook.

-- Do not under any circumstances imply that Facebook, Twitter, Instagram or Pinterest endorse, sponsor or are in any way affiliated with your competition.
+- Do not under any circumstances imply that the social network you’re posting on endorse, sponsor or are in any way affiliated with your competition.

 - Make it easy to find your entries when it comes to picking a winner, use @mentions or collect email addresses through a landing page – trust us, it’ll make your life so much easier.

 - Final tip: put your customers and their experience first.
 If you have a long, complicated entry process; they won’t enter!
-Make it easy enough that your gran could enter.
-Make it fun for them, your customers will love you and the social media platform will love you as they won’t have to bother telling you off!
+Make it easy enough that your gran could enter and the social media platform will love you as they won’t have to bother telling you off!

 Now you know exactly what’s allowed and exactly what’s going to get your competition shut down, you can go confidently in the direction of your competition dreams without fear of breaking the competition rules.